 For the Super Bowl, social media acts as an amplifier, increasing the reach and impact of brand campaigns and commercials and massively boosting brand awareness and engagement.

-Whatβs more, the Super Bowl provides marketers with a unique opportunity to leverage social media listening tools to track mentions, sentiment, and trends related to this sporting event.
+Whatβs more, the Super Bowl provides marketers with a unique opportunity to generate social media growth, both in terms of engagement and audience growth.

 This big influx of data helps them understand audience preferences, measure the effectiveness of their campaigns, and brainstorm ideas for future strategies.